Latvia: Language

 The sole official language of Latvia is Latvian, which belongs to the Baltic language sub-group of the Balto-Slavic branch of the Indo-European language family.
 Another notable language of Latvia is the nearly extinct Livonian language of the Finnic branch of the Uralic language family, which enjoys protection by law; Latgalian – as a dialect of Latvian is also protected by Latvian law but as a historical variation of the Latvian language.
 Russian, which was widely spoken during the Soviet period, is still the most widely used minority language by far (in 2023, 37.7% spoke it as their mother tongue and 34.6% spoke it at home, including people who were not ethnically Russian).
-While it is now required that all school students learn Latvian, schools also include English, German, French and Russian in their curricula.
+Besides Latvian, schools also include English, German, French, Russian and other languages in their curricula.
 English is also widely accepted in Latvia in business and tourism.
-As of 2014 there were 109 schools for minorities that use Russian as the language of instruction (27% of all students) for 40% of subjects (the remaining 60% of subjects are taught in Latvian).
+As of 2014 there were 109 schools for minorities that used Russian as the language of instruction (27% of all students) for 40% of subjects (the remaining 60% of subjects were taught in Latvian).

+From 2019, instruction in the Russian language was gradually discontinued in private colleges and universities in Latvia, as well as for general instruction in Latvian public high schools, except for subjects related to culture and history of the Russian minority, such as Russian language and literature classes.
+All schools, including preschools, still using the Russian language in 2023 needed to transition to using Latvian as the sole language of instruction within three years.
+As of September 2025, this transition was completed.

 On 18 February 2012, Latvia held a constitutional referendum on whether to adopt Russian as a second official language.
 According to the Central Election Commission, 74.8% voted against, 24.9% voted for and the voter turnout was 71.1%.

-From 2019, instruction in the Russian language was gradually discontinued in private colleges and universities in Latvia, as well as general instruction in Latvian public high schools, except for subjects related to culture and history of the Russian minority, such as Russian language and literature classes.
-All schools, including pre-schools, still using the Russian language in 2023 need to transition to using Latvian in all classes within three years.
+In the context of Russia's invasion of Ukraine, Latvian government has updated the residency requirements for Russian nationals due to national security reasons.
+The amendments will require those citizens of Russia who have denounced their Latvian citizenship or non-citizen status to pass the A2 level Latvian language test in order to renew their residence permits.
+Those who did not manage to pass the test in 2023 were given a two-year extension, however, in 2025 841 Russian nationals who had not fulfilled the language requirement were issued letters ordering them to leave Latvia.